Graciekroos/SNPcalling_2022/README.md

 done
 ```

-I then created a folder "aligned_samples" and moved the BAM output files from reference alignment into this folder.
-I also created the folder "output_refmap" for the output of stacks programme refmap.
+I then wanted to run the stacks programme refmap to identify any low quality individuals.
+To do this I firstly created a folder "aligned_samples" and moved the BAM output files from reference alignment into this folder, to be used as input for refmap.
+I also created the folder "output_refmap" for the output of refmap.

 ```
 #!/bin/sh